openwallet-foundation/tac/docs/governance/project-lifecycle.md

         The project will need to make these changes in order to progress further.

 * [Impact stage](#impact-stage) and [Growth stage](#growth-stage) projects are accepted via a two-thirds supermajority vote of the TAC.
 [Labs](#labs) are accepted via a simple majority of the TAC.
 * Satisfaction of the requirements of the initial stage of the project.
 The TAC will determine the appropriate initial stage for the project.
 The project can apply for a different stage via the review process.

+## Project Stage Change Proposal Process

+### Introduction
+This governance policy sets forth the proposal process for projects within the OpenWallet Foundation that are seeking to move to another [stage](#stages) in the project lifecycle.

+### Proposal Process
+The project's current proposal located in [Project Proposals GitHub Repository](https://github.com/openwallet-foundation/project-proposals) must be updated via a PR.
+The project proposal should be updated to reflect the [latest template](https://github.com/openwallet-foundation/project-proposals/blob/main/proposal-template.md), as well as any updates to the sections to reflect why the project should be considered for a new stage.

+### Project Stage Change Acceptance Process
+The [same acceptance project outlined above](#project-acceptance-process) will be used for projects wishing to change lifecycle stage.

 ## Stages
 Every OpenWallet Foundation project has an associated maturity level.
 Proposed projects should state their preferred maturity level.